angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/04-interaction.md

 While similar to the previously mentioned effects, Surgical Extraction requires the inverse play pattern.
 Since Surgical Extraction exiles all copies of the chosen card, you can't allow it to resolve.
-To beat these effects, you will need two reanimation effects instead of two Entomb effects is you're unable to just counter the spell.
+To beat these effects, you will need two reanimation effects instead of two Entomb effects if you're unable to just counter the spell.

 In this scenario, you can bait the Surgical using the first reanimation spell,